GeoscienceAustralia/tcrm/README.rst

 Branch
 ======

-Version 2.0 release candidate branch.
-Development branches should be progressively merged into this branch.
+Development branch.
+New features are collected in this branch before release to default branch.
+Contributions of new features should branch from this branch, rather than the default branch.

 Changelog
 =========